 Pricing at The Place For Good Counsel℠

 While not free, we think our rates are fair, considering our staffing and experience.
 Mr. Vauter charges $250.00 per hour.
-Mr. Rooney charges $220.00 on most matters, associate time is billed at $180.00 or $200 per hour depending on the matter or attorney involved.
+Mr. Rooney charges $220.00 on most matters, as do the other attorneys with the firm.
 Paralegal and support staff time, when applicable, is billed at $ 80.00 per hour.
 Some matters are handled on a flat fee or a hybrid flat fee basis.

 Trusts are a different or additional matter.
 Many people want a trust given the advantages a trust might have over having just a will.
-If you really want a trust too, and your situation dictates that a trust be created (whether to avoid probate, or better manage your affairs if you are seriously disabled before death, for instance) we typically develop those for your particular circumstances and the charges range from $1000 to $2400.
+If you want a trust too, and one seems warranted (whether to avoid probate, avoid inventory fees, better manage your affairs if you are seriously disabled before death, etc.) we typically develop those for your particular circumstances and the charges range from $1200 to $2400 per trust.
 (Sometimes a family might even have two trusts or arrangements not only to avoid probate but to qualify for Medicaid, and so on.)
 Part of the costs of the trust, eliminate or reduce costs that would be incurred if an estate needed to be probated later.
 This means that “funding” the trust is critical, and we can help with that.